kiba/Writings/tfh/prologue.md

 It is in those moments that the display of courage and heroism would be felt.
 Through the sheer force of will and determination, a hero might achieve victory, or they might die in the attempt.

-Those who survived their moments of heroism would obtained Fire.
+Those who survived their moments of heroism would obtain Fire.

 It wasn't unsurprising that Fire was strongly associated with heroism for as long as we could remember.

-Fire, however, was very difficult to obtain, and with so few Fire practitioners, any knowledge or kernel of insight was easily lost.
+Given the difficulty of obtaining it, there are too few Fire practitioners.
+Any knowledge or kernel of insight was easily lost.
+Thus, practitioners are unlikely to obtain skills beyond the most obvious.

+## The Beginning of True Knowledge

 Mankind did not understand how to obtain Fire for a long time.
 There were all sort of rituals associated with Fire, and many tales on how to obtain Fire, but they all ultimately did nothing.